Keighley: Attractions

 On the outskirts of town is Cliffe Hall, also known as Cliffe Castle, now Keighley Museum.

 The Keighley and Worth Valley railway is a heritage steam railway, which links the town with Haworth, Oakworth, Oxenhope and the Bronte Country.
 Keighley is the location of the Keighley and Worth Valley Railway, a heritage railway that passes through Haworth (part of the Brontë Country, home of Anne, Charlotte and Emily Brontë) and terminates at Oxenhope.
 At Ingrow is the Museum of Rail Travel.

 Top Withens and the Brontë Waterfall are within walking distance of Stanbury, a mile and a half from Haworth.
 East Riddlesden Hall is in Riddlesden.
 Keighley Police Museum is in the Keighley Civic Centre opposite the Town Square.
 The old police station has many pieces of police memorabilia, including a Victorian horse-drawn Black Mariah.

 Education

 Local high schools are Carlton Keighley in Utley, Beckfoot Oakbank, Parkside School in Cullingworth and the Holy Family Catholic School.

-Keighley College, the local campus of Leeds City College, formerly known as Park Lane College, is situated near Keighley railway station on Bradford Road.
+Keighley College, formerly the local campus of Leeds City College, itself formerly known as Park Lane College, is situated near Keighley railway station on Bradford Road.
 In 2010, the college opened this new £30 million campus, moving away from the former site on Cavendish Street, which was in need of repair and has since been demolished.
 The college includes an Industrial Centre of Excellence and a nationally acclaimed Star Centre facility, designed to encourage more young people to study STEM subjects (science, technology, engineering, and mathematics).
 This features a mock mission control centre, a planetarium, a simulated rocky planet surface and many other space-related items.